Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new person to JENGA.
+1. User requests to add a new person to Gene-nie.
-2. JENGA prompts user for details of new person.
+2. Gene-nie prompts user for details of new person.
 3. User enters the necessary information.
-4. JENGA adds person with the provided details.
+4. Gene-nie adds person with the provided details.
-5. JENGA displays new person added and confirmation message.
+5. Gene-nie displays new person added and confirmation message.

     Use case ends.